Keyrxng/Cortex/README.md

 ## 🔗 Project Integration

-VoxMind is designed as the central orchestrator that brings together your research projects:
+Cortex is designed as the central orchestrator that brings together your research projects:

 ### local-stt-tts Integration
 - **Speech Processing**: Uses local Whisper models for transcription